shawnliao622/LyftSurgePredictor/README.md

 -	**Data Description** <br>
 Our data is from Kaggle which includes data on cab information and weather.
 Here is the link to the original dataset https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma?select=rideshare_kaggle.csv.
-The data includes information on Uber and Lyft rides.
+<br> The data includes information on Uber and Lyft rides.